garylirocks/quickrefs/js.markdown

 ## Closures

-The context of an inner function includes the scope of the outer function.
-An inner function enjoys that context even after the parent function have returned
+When a function gets declared, it contains a function definition and *a closure*.
+The closure is a collection of all the variables in scope at the time of creation of the function.

+Think of a closure as a backpack, it is attached to the function, when a function get passed around, the backpack get passed around with it.

 ```javascript
 var digit_name = (function(){